-DRUG FREE CAMPUS (Alcohol and Other Drug Use Prevention Education): Possession, use or sale of narcotics, alcohol, or other controlled substances is prohibited and strictly enforced at all school activities.
+DRUG FREE CAMPUS (Alcohol and Other Drug Use Prevention Education):Possession, use or sale of narcotics, alcohol, or other controlled substances is prohibited and strictly enforced at all school activities.
 Records will be forwarded to local law enforcement, and district sanctions will result from violations.

-RIGHT TO REFRAIN FROM HARMFUL USE OF ANIMALS (EC §32255 et seq.): Pupils may choose to refrain from participating in educational projects involving the harmful or destructive use of animals.
+RIGHT TO REFRAIN FROM HARMFUL USE OF ANIMALS (EC §32255 et seq.): Pupils may choose to refrain from participating in educational projects involving the dissection or otherwise harmful or destructive use of animals in accordance with the procedures set forth in EC § 32255.1,